Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 28-30 November 2023, at the Institute of Oceanology, Polish Academy of Sciences (IOPAN) in Sopot, Poland

-The main objective for this annual meeting is to give our members the opportunity to share experiences and outcomes of their 2023 activities and to summarize the observed status for the A-DBO sector.
-We will also look at the sampling plans for 2024 and discuss (and adjust) our general A-DBO routines onward.
+The main objective for this annual meeting was to give our members the opportunity to share experiences and outcomes of their 2023 activities and to summarize the observed status for the A-DBO sector.
+We also looked at the sampling plans for 2024 and discussed how to collectively strengthen our work onward – in terms of results, sampling plans, and common routines.

 ASSW2023 Joint DBO Sessions